rmfortes/express-crud-api/README.md

 # Rhymes API

-This is a JSON API with full CRUD functionality that allows users to access a database of words and their rhymes.
+This is a JSON API with full CRUD functionality that allows users to access a database of English-language words and their rhymes.

 # List of Features

+The Rhymes API allows you to search the database using two endpoints: id and word.

+* **URL**

+Testing

 # Technologies Used